2901 - Workforce and Succession Plan Requirements

 Workforce Plan Requirements

-To meet the minimum requirements a workforce plan must include the following:
+To meet the minimum requirements a workforce plan must include the following (listed in order that they appear in the template, not in order of importance):

-• Identification of current and future gaps between the staff and competencies that exist (supply) and the staff and competencies needed (demand), and how each gap was determined.
+• Identification of current and future gaps between the staff and competencies that exist (supply), and the staff and competencies needed (demand), and how each gap was determined and strategies to address the gaps identified.

-• Action plan containing specific, measurable, achievable, realistic and time-based solutions for addressing identified current and future workforce gaps.
+• Implementation action plan with solutions for addressing current and future workforce gaps that includes the following:

 • Current plan covering no more than a five-year span, unless otherwise strategically aligned with enterprise goals.

-To meet the minimum requirements a succession plan must include the following:
+To meet the minimum requirements a succession management plan must include the following (listed in order that they appear in the template, not in order of importance):

 • Methodology to identify and prioritize key positions and the pipeline(s) to potentially succeed them.